 Although Our Saviour’s Lutheran of Stanwood Washington was the first in the NW Washington ELCA Synod to leave, other churches in our synod have taken first votes or are discussing the need to find out what is really happening with the ELCA.
 Christ the King of Everett is the second church in our synod to leave the ELCA.
 As of October 2011 there are 656 member churches of LCMC.
 In Washington State there are 22 LCMC churches and 2 NALC churches who have left the ELCA.
 Most of these churches are in NW Washington.
 Other churches are in the process of forums, discussions and voting to leave the ELCA

-There is a new positive feeling of enthusiasm and a new energy for ministry.
+There is a strong positive enthusiasm and a new energy for ministry.
 We’ve added 50 new members and another ‘new-member class’ is adding another 20 members.
 There are 20 youth beginning confirmation which is a much larger group than years past.
 The choir is growing and the men have an active monthly ministry in Platinum Chefs.
 (Check out the newsletter for details.)
 The first Friday of each month September through May, at 11 a.m.
 20 men gather to make a delicious recipe.
-Fourteen men travelled from our church to Plain WA for a LCMC men’s retreat in October 2011.
+Fourty men travelled from our church to Ingall’s Creek Retreat Center (about 10 miles from Leavenworth WA) for our first OSLC men’s retreat in September 2013.
+The men’s groups are growing in numbers on becoming courageous and authentic men.
 Our church hosts “The Gathering Place” each Thursday evening for a no charge meal offered to the needs of the community.
 About 70 people come for the meal.
 Youth for Christ is using our Youth House for the Spot.
 The Spot is for ‘at risk’ youth and serves many needs and introduces youth to Christ.
 New plans are in the works for a better than ever Christmas House to provide clothing for the needy.
 We are a sponsor of ‘Safe Harbor’ which offers free/low cost medical services to families without insurance.
 Other than that, very little has changed at Our Saviour’s Lutheran Church because of our affiliation change.
 The only noticeable change is on our sign in front of the church.
 Another change is where our benevolence is sent.
 It has changed from sending a yearly amount to the ELCA synod to sending benevolence directly to those in need.
-We continue to contribute to Lutheran World Relief, participate with Lutheran Men’s Ministry, use Lutherwood and send youth groups to Holden Village.
+We continue to contribute to Lutheran World Relief, use Lutherwood and send youth groups to Holden Village.
 Our weekly attendance is up substantially and offerings are much better than last year.
+For the first time in recent history we met our 2012 budget and projections are that we will meet the budget this year!
 During the Easter season, Maundy Thursday, Good Friday and three Easter services, the sanctuary was filled.
 God is blessing our church richly.

 Here is a letter written by Pastor Bankson to the congregation before the second vote was taken.